Therapy HIPAA Hub

 How much does software for a private practice therapist cost?

-A complete HIPAA-compliant software stack costs approximately $70-120/month for a solo practice.
-SimplePractice Essential ($69/mo) covers EHR, telehealth, billing, and scheduling.
+A complete HIPAA-compliant software stack costs approximately $70–120/month for a solo practice.
+SimplePractice Essential ($69/mo) covers EHR, telehealth, billing, and scheduling under one BAA.
 Adding Hushmail ($10/mo) for email brings the total to about $79/month.
+This is the minimum viable stack for full HIPAA compliance.

 Do I need separate software for each function, or can one platform do everything?